Corpulio/HalvPaintshop-Exile/README.md

 ## Notes
 - Do **NOT use PBO Manager to pack server pbo**, will broke the pbo.
 Use BI tools or other alternative.
-- The save paint script is setted to work only in a safe zone with a open but lockable vehicles.
+- The save paint script is setted to work only in a safe zone with an open but lockable vehicle.
 If you want to change the condition see how works the config.cpp addactions.
 - If the instructions are working, i do not offer support.

 ## Credits

-Halvjearne for Halv's Paintshop
+* Halvjearne for Halv's Paintshop
-Mezo for give-me permission to use Claim Vehicles pluggin to learn how to interact with DB
+* Mezo for give-me permission to use Claim Vehicles pluggin to learn how to interact with DB